Luracast/Restler/PARAM.md

     @param string $email email id {@type email}

-Sub types for validation and documentation purpose.
+Subtypes for validation and documentation purpose.
 Email will validate the given string as email.
 Date and datetime will be validated as standard mysql date formats respectively.
 Timestamp will be validated as Unix timestamp.